DesiAstro/destropy/README.md

 # MyLibrary: destropy

-A simple Python library for doing for analyzing and visualizing SDSSS MANGA FITS data cube, spectra, and Image data
+A simple Python library for doing for analyzing and visualizing SDSSS MANGA FITS data cube, spectra, and Image

 ## Installation